fjThomasStanley/AutisticaPlatformPrototype/documentation/projectStructure.md

 ## How is code structure implemented in this project

-In the platform prototype project good Code structure is achieved by maintaing a hierachy of files and folders.
+In the platform prototype project good code structure is achieved by maintaing a hierachy of files and folders.

 This project is based on the web framework of Python Django and because of this the project inherits the base code structure that Django creates when a project is initiated using the Django CLI (Command Line Interface) tooling.